Freshman Admission Requirements / Frequently Asked Questions

 Applicants to the School of Architecture and the College of Engineering and Science will be expected to present a more competitive record, including ACT or SAT scores.

-NOTE: As a U.S. Citizen or Permanent Resident, you apply as a Domestic Student.
-However, if you have coursework from another country (outside the U.S. or Canada), you must contact a recognized educational credential evaluation service based in the United Stated such as the World Education Services or the Educational Credential Evaluators.
+NOTE: If you have coursework from another country (outside the U.S. or Canada), you must contact a recognized educational credential evaluation service based in the United Stated such as the World Education Services or the Educational Credential Evaluators.
 Order the evaluation stated below, and have the results sent to the University (see address below).

 - If you use WES, order the Document-by-Document Report.